tnresearch/hike/README.md

 # Winter Gathering 2024 Hike
-This year we will be walking the following route to Kragstøtten vierwpoint:
+This year we will be walking the following route to Kragstøtten viewpoint:

 <img src="hike.png">